pulumi/pulumi/docs/language2.md

 These are convenient for splitting lengthy `ctor`s into better factored sub-macros.
 For macros shared between many service definitions, and possibly even exported from a module, please see the Macros section below.

-An `rpcs` block defines all of the RPC functions available on this service.
+An `interface` block defines all of the RPC functions available on this service.
 These are function signatures without the bodies; the bindings must be done separately, as we describe later on in the language bindings section.

-        rpcs {
+        interface {
             Entries(): stream<Person>
             CreateEntry(entry: Person): number
             DeleteEntry(id: number)
             ReadEntry(id: number): Person
             UpdateEntry(id: number, entry: Person)
         }

-TODO: perhaps we should call this `interface` and then reify the notion of RPC interfaces as a first class thing.

 All RPC functions must deal solely in terms of schema types on the wire, since these generally map to HTTP/2-based RPC and Internet protocols.
 Notice also here the mention of a new built-in type, `stream<T>`.
 This is a flow-controlled